ogiewon/Hubitat/Apps/alexa-tts-manager.src/README.md

 alexa.amazon.com	FALSE	/spa/	FALSE	1234567890	gw-penalty	10000
 ```

-Every cookie that ends in .amazon.com but did not start with www. or alexa. needs to be used in the following step.
+Every cookie that ends in ".amazon.com" but does not start with "www." or "alexa." needs to be used in the following step.

 Ignore the www.amazon.com and alexa.amazon.com lines.
-The rest needed to be combined into a semicolon separated list, with all double quotes removed!
+The rest need to be combined into a semicolon separated list, with all double quotes removed!

 The above cookie file would end up looking like the following string.
 Note, it seems like the order of these values might make a difference.
 Try to replicate the order of each cookie value as shown below.
-Your cookies.txt file may have more or less line than mine did.
+Your cookies.txt file may have more or less lines than mine did.
 Using FireFox definitely produce fewer lines than Chrome for me!
 If you have more or less, just roll with it and create your string that resembles the following.
+Again, we're focusing only on lines that end in ".amazon.com" but do not start with "www." or "alexa."

 at-main=Atza|IwEBIIX59iE-dR1234567890nt-tflCFWhqH8E1234567890sbE4cHgK1_mz01QQymCzve0iFu4wq7k-t86VkmmvUm123456789069_wjxusrO3v7b-c0XzvsgzYT4PDSmEME0hn1234567890W90k4LZWgRwa541234567890RYCE1EENn_o9hkle1234567890Y8r8IbjumqaH891234567890QX67EdZ6Nrwz1234567890h0iX3iWzSno9vcHZLbQAyw12345678901DDz46_V-L48wDi1234567890AuOqENK1234567890TSh84SJ_XjM_Tiv-6gUdn_11234567890LFXvDtvnYh-J1234567890g6e1nRQa1234567890Fk8QvvRrCY1234567890Jt-mqf1234567890O0jdcn45C-Yg-nB1ZxXoG-84m1234567890Wz-Cw1234567890azXQR_gE777A; csrf=123456789; sess-at-main=1234567890Q1xRW21234567890G2k1234567890DDCEnk=; session-id=123-4567890-1234567; session-id-time=1234567890l; x-main=Uy@EPvTF@KBnko?V@12345678906QrX; session-token=5H1234567890sg5zn3qe9BE6zniSfsS6iWarF2rjHunCxErxZFoK7HYVqVLJ01234567890kAQgqHm2Z0/ce1234567890iej5IrwENPF1234567890L8mHG1234567890luCpHqoxL7fDtwQrpe7WMwW1QW+ITqsQhuQy501234567890P+XCpci5xsG1234567890HBLRND0arnZifPqndStRf8=; sid=9CumEN1F/rk4s5lagx86rw==|F8rrq1234567890HOzwLFaX12345678903fcDQ=; ubid-main=130-2711001-12345678;

 If someone wants to write an standalone app to parse the cookies.txt file and create the above semicolon delimited string, that would be a great help to users.

 6) Okay, so you've got your cookie string.
 Congratulations as I know that was a bit of manual work!
 Now for the easy part!
-7) Add the "Alexa TTS Manager" source code to your Hubitat 'Apps Code" as a new app and save it.
+7) Add the "Alexa TTS Manager" source code to your Hubitat 'Apps Code" as a new app and save it. https://raw.githubusercontent.com/ogiewon/Hubitat/master/Apps/alexa-tts-manager.src/alexa-tts-manager.groovy
-8) Add the "Child Alexa TTS" source code to your Hubitat 'Drivers Code" as a new app and save it.
+8) Add the "Child Alexa TTS" source code to your Hubitat 'Drivers Code" as a new app and save it. https://raw.githubusercontent.com/ogiewon/Hubitat/master/Drivers/child-alexa-tts.src/child-alexa-tts.groovy
 9) Go to your 'Apps', and click 'Load New App' and select the "Alexa TTS Manager"
 10) Now copy and paste that huge cookie string you created earlier and paste it into the text box.
 Click Done
 11) If everything went well with your cookie, you should be able to select one or more of your Alexa devices on the page that comes up.